 Fatebe is Ebecho Muslimova’s anxiety transcribed into the “structure of a joke.”
-The cartoon’s increasingly physical comedy tableaus are divided into three scenarios: the set-up, the punchline, and the expectation of surprise.
+The cartoon’s increasingly physical comedy tableaux are divided into three scenarios: the set-up, the punchline, and the expectation of surprise.
 Unlike other Fifth Wave icons, Fatebe’s body is all she is, everything she has to say comes from a figurative gesture.
-Ebecho Muslimova’s second show with Magenta Plains titled TRAPS! is a continuation of Fatebe’s outrageous circumstances with a stoic twist.
+Muslimova’s second show with Magenta Plains, titled TRAPS!, is a continuation of Fatebe’s outrageous circumstances with a stoic twist.

-In TRAPS! our heroine is faced with new objects, environments, and landscapes, coupled with new temptations, anxieties, and challenges.
-In Muslimova’s new series of psychedelic and not-so-joyful tableaus, Fatebe seems to be in a heightened mental state.
+In TRAPS!, our heroine is faced with new objects, environments, and landscapes, coupled with new temptations, anxieties, and challenges.
+In Muslimova’s new series of psychedelic and not-so-joyful tableaux, Fatebe seems to be in a heightened mental state.
 Forever in the nude, Fatebe’s “statement” is not necessarily political but of a more personal nature.
 One excellent example of this heightened state is Fatebe as seen in Fatebe Lightning in the Mezzanine, with her head tilted to the back of an armchair, hands on her knees, and her vagina wide open and confronting the viewer, while a lightning bolt bursts somewhere nearby.
-She carelessly looks up in the sky — almost as if she is enjoying the potential danger of the situation.
+She carelessly looks up in the sky—almost as if she is enjoying the potential danger of the situation.

 Muslimova’s work from 2016 and 2017 had a sense of absurd joy.
 “It is all about her first times,” explained Muslimova.
 Whether it was her first time immersing herself in a Spanish dance in Fatebe Flamenco or her first time trying to figure out the mechanics and purpose of a washing machine in Wash and Dry, Fatebe seemed to be energized and in high spirits no matter her circumstance or challenge.
 She was enduring a myriad of subversive and sometimes immoral and degrading acts with a child-like, over-the-top-happy smile on her face, as seen in Untitled — Fatebe’s face, which is very different than the Fatebe in TRAPS!, we now have confronting us.